easyparcel/openapi/Features/README.md

 ### [OnDemand](OnDemand)

-On-Demand Shipping:
-- Speed: On-Demand shipping is designed for urgent deliveries, often providing same-day delivery.
+- Speed: providing same-day delivery.

 - Real-Time Tracking: You can track your parcel in real-time once the booking is made.